blinklad/plore/readme.md

 ### TODOS
 * Linux porting.
   For file extensions and shell handlers, this will probably involve a small metaprogram to generate the correct commands.
-* Windows layer work - better key handling, for starters.
+* Windows layer work - better key/mouse handling, for starters.
 * Asynchronous file management, for e.g., `mv`s.
 * File change notifications, for name changes, time of last edit, photo preview, etc.
 * Commands: